IU5TVE/RS41-SDE/README.md

 pip install pyserial
 ```
 #
 In order to retrieve data from the radiosonde, you need to use a USB TTL adapter connected to your PC.
-This allows the script to communicate correctly with the radiosonde and retrieve meteorological information.
+This allows the script to communicate correctly with the radiosonde and retrieve meteorological data.
 The image below shows the connection between the PC and the radiosonde via the adapter.

 ![](img/IMG_6671.png)

 # How to use